apache/rocketmq/docs/en/Operations_Producer.md

 The strategy above could make sure message sending successfully to a certain degree.
 Some more retry strategies, such as we could try to save the message to database if calling the send synchronous method failed and then retry by background thread's timed tasks, which will make sure the message is sent to Broker,could be improved if asking for high reliability business requirement.

-The reasons why the retry strategy using database have not realized by the RocketMQ client will be explained below: Firstly, the design mode of the RocketMQ client is stateless mode.
-It means that the client is designed to be horizontally scalable at each level and the consumption of the client to physical resources is only CPU, memory and web.
-Then, if a key-value memory module is realized by the client itself, the Asyn-Saving strategy will be utilized in consideration of the high resource consumption of the Syn-Saving strategy.
+The reasons why the retry strategy using database have not integrated by the RocketMQ client will be explained below: Firstly, the design mode of the RocketMQ client is stateless mode.
+It means that the client is designed to be horizontally scalable at each level and the consumption of the client to physical resources is only CPU, memory and network.
+Then, if a key-value memory module is integrated by the client itself, the Asyn-Saving strategy will be utilized in consideration of the high resource consumption of the Syn-Saving strategy.
 However, given that operations staff does not manage the client shutoff, some special commands, such as kill -9, may be used which will lead to the lost of message because of no saving in time.
 Furthermore, the physical resource running Producer is not appropriate to save some significant data because of low reliability.
 Above all, the retry process should be controlled by program itself.

 ##### 3 Send Messages in One-way Mode
 The message sending is usually a process like below: